-In undertaking its in-depth review and formulating its findings and recommendations, the Panel is supported by its Secretariat and also relies on the following modalities:
+In undertaking its in-depth review and formulating its findings and recommendations, the Panel was supported by its Secretariat and also relied on the following modalities:

-Consultations: The Panel is committed to robust consultation and participation from a wide range of actors including:
+Consultations: The Panel has committed to robust consultation and participation from a wide range of actors including:

 - Displacement-affected communities including internally displaced men, women, boys, and girls;